Immunotherapies

-Neotis is designing treatments that redirect the immune system to remove cells that drive progressive fibrotic diseases that impair lung and liver function.
+Neotis is designing therapies that direct the immune system to eliminate cells driving fibrotic disease.

 Backed by

-What current treatments miss is that all these diseases share a fundamental pathobiology: the accumulation of senescent cells.
-As the body ages, these cells secrete inflammatory factors into the surrounding tissue, causing fibrotic scarring.
-This in turn blocks the body’s natural ability to clear ageing cells.
+Many of these diseases share a fundamental pathobiology: the accumulation of senescent cells.
+As the body ages, these cells secrete inflammatory factors into surrounding tissue, causing fibrotic scarring and blocking the body’s natural ability to clear ageing cells.

-Our goal is to provide upgrades for the immune system to counteract age-related tissue decline.
+Our goal is to direct the immune system to counteract age-related tissue decline.

 UMAP target analysis interface